pytek-io/rpy/docs/basics.rst

                 print(proxy.greet(name))

 The object returned `fetch_remote_object` call is a proxy object which has the *almost* same interface as the one that is being shared which is therefore type-hinted as `Demo`.
 As a sharp reader/linter would notice the `greet` method is an asynchronous method which we call synchronously.
 This is because of the fact we connected through a synchronous client.
-If we use `create_async_client` instead, the `greet` method will remain asynchronous.
+If we would use `create_async_client` instead, the `greet` method will remain asynchronous.

 Iterating remotely
 ------------------

-One can also remotely iterate asynchronously through data returned by the shared object.
+One can also remotely iterate remotely through data returned by the shared object.
 For example if we add the following method to our Demo class.

 .. code-block:: python